 - Conditional Loading

-Desktop-First Desktop-first is the flip side to mobile-first.
+Desktop-first is the flip side to mobile-first.
 It has been the mindset of web designers and developers for the last 15+ years.

 This is the term I see the most confusion with.
 The concept of adaptive web design has been around for sometime, though

 Aaron Gustafson really popularized the term with his book, Adaptive Web Design Crafting Rich Experiences with Progressive Enhancement.
 I could try to explain what adaptive web design means, though I’d rather just pull a quote from Gustafson himself from a recent Breaking Development interview.

 …adaptive web design, the term that I, you know, decided to use for the title of the book, was mainly trying to come up with a phrase that kind of encapsulated what progressive enhancement was all about.
 Progressive enhancement as a term, you know, it’s been with us since about 2003, but it also feels very clinical and sounds kind of boring.
 And from a marketing perspective with the book we wanted to make sure that we weren't, you know, creating confusion with the Filament Group’s book, “Designing with Progressive Enhancement,” which is a fantastic book and I certainly recommend people purchase that as well.
 But we wanted to kind of disambiguate my book from that book.
 So, we were trying to think of, you know, what exactly does all of this stuff really mean, and it was about creating rich, adaptable experiences that tailor themselves to the particular device that you were working with.
 So, the way that I view progressive enhancement is very much analogous to adaptive web >design.
 It’s essentially the same concept.

-Adaptive Layouts The concept of
+Adaptive Layouts #

-adaptive layouts is often confused with term adaptive web design.
+The concept of adaptive layouts is often confused with term adaptive web design.
 Where responsive web design implements fluid states between breakpoints, adaptive layouts implements fixed states between breakpoints.
 This is usually achieved by setting either a set width, or max-width in certain breakpoints.
 I think the best way to understand this technique is to see it in action.

-For some time, the server side component in RESS was assumed to be a device detection solution like WURFL, Categorizr, Device Atlas.
+For some time, the server-side component in RESS was assumed to be a device detection solution like WURFL, Categorizr, Device Atlas.
 Recently though, I had an insightful conversation with Tim Murtaugh.
 Tim helped develop the redesign for An Event Apart.
 In an article about the redesign, it was mentioned that RESS was used in the redesign.
-I was curious about which server side component they were using as part of their RESS implementation, however when talking to Tim, he mentioned they were conditionally loading resources based on feature detection.
-Which is perfectly reasonable and the approach I prefer when I’m build responsive websites.
+I was curious about which server-side component they were using as part of their RESS implementation, however when talking to Tim, he mentioned they were conditionally loading resources based on feature detection.
+Which is perfectly reasonable and the approach I prefer when I’m build responsive sites.
 Though the use of the term RESS did not seem to line up with my understanding of it.
 An interesting discussion ensued on Twitter between, Tim Murtaugh, Luke Wroblewski, Ethan Marcotte, Scott Jehl and myself about what RESS actually is.
 After the discussion I don’t think I understand what RESS full encapsulates.
-Depending on who you ask, conditionally loading resources/markup via AJAX based on feature detection could be defined as RESS, where the server side component is the part the returns the data for the AJAX call, though I believe most people still associate RESS with responsive design + a server side device detection component.
-I think this is perfect example of where terms we use everyday have a way of evolving as we adapt with change over time.
+Depending on who you ask, conditionally loading resources/markup via Ajax based on feature detection could be defined as RESS, where the server-side component is the part the returns the data for the Ajax call, though I believe most people still associate RESS with responsive design + a server-side device detection component.
+I think this is a perfect example of where terms we use everyday have a way of evolving as we adapt with change over time.